tstran155/Optimization-of-building-energy-consumption/README.md

 (4) south: 55% on the south side and 15% on each of the other sides, (5) west: 55% on the west side and 15% on each of the other sides,

-There are two notebooks in this repository and their structures are similar, except for Sections #4 and 5.
+There are three (03) notebooks in this repository and their structures are similar, except for Sections #4 and 5.

 **<ins>Notebook 1</ins>**